Vladimir and Irina Popov, May 22, 2026.

 Investigating:

-Investigative Department for Especially Important Cases of the Investigative Directorate of the Investigative Committee of Russia for the Rostov Region
+Investigative Department of the Ministry of Internal Affairs, Investigative Committee of the Russian Federation for the Rostov Region

 Articles of Criminal Code of Russian Federation: